BotWithUs/BwuWiki/docs/Scripts/Combat/Boss Scripts/EliteTelos 4K/index.md

 :::

 <ContentBlock title="Cost">
-> - 60 marketplace coins / week (not including client access).
+> - 120 marketplace coins / month (not including client access).
-> - Contact a sales support staff member to purchase access.
->   - Indicated by the "Sales Support" role on Discord.
->   - Unlike other scripts, access is given manually by sales support staff after purchase.
 :::danger Limitations
 - Available user slots are limited, given on a first come, first served basis.
-- Maximum of **two sessions per user** when using this script.
-   - If you want to run more than two sessions, you need to purchase again for $250.
 - This script has **very high** requirements, ensure you meet them before purchasing.
    - Contact **Clarity** or **Gibson** if you have questions about whether your account(s) meet the criteria.
 - Deaths are still possible.